lisongxu/CSCE156-Project-DB/README.md

   * Submission (5 points): Submitted all required files: `Project2.jar`, `dbinit.sql`, `Project2.zip`, and `design.pdf`.
 You will lose these points if the LA has to contact you for missing files.

-  * MySQL Initialization Script (10 points): The first line is your MySQL password, and your script successfully creates the tables and inserts the predefined data into the database.
+  * MySQL Initialization Script (10 points): Successfully creates the tables and inserts the predefined data into the database.
+    * 3 points: The first line is your MySQL password.
+    * 7 points: Your script successfully creates the tables and inserts the predefined data into the database.

   * Main Window (5 points): Correctly display the current number of users.